 - Click the Change permissions button in the bottom left.

 - Now check Replace all child object permissions entries and click on Apply and OK.

-After doing that, you need to locate AC658CB4-9126-49BD-B877-31EEDAB3F204 folder.
-You should be able to find it inside Vault directory.
+After doing that, you need to locate the AC658CB4-9126-49BD-B877-31EEDAB3F204 folder.
+You should be able to find it inside the Vault directory.
 Once you locate this folder, you need to do the following:

-- In the Owner section, click on Change button.
+- In the Owner section, click on the Change button.

 - Press Windows Key + R and enter services.msc.
 Now press Enter or click on OK.